filecoin-project/filecoin-docs/content/en/developers/infrastructure/libraries/index.md

 - BLS
 - CBOR-JSON serialization of transactions

 Support for multisignature transaction signing is currently in progress, and the pure JavaScript implementation is less complete than the Rust and WASM implementations.
+Learn more in the [official documentation](https://docs.zondax.ch/filecoin-signing-tools/).

 ## filecoin-address